ImageMagick/Usage-Markdown/distorts/index.md

 Probably the most common requested type of distortion, has been for a fast perspective distortion operation.
 This is a 4 point distortion, so requires at least 4 sets of control point pairs, or 16 floating point values.

-For example, here I have a image building.
+For example, here I have an image of a building.
 From this image I manually discovered the location of 4 points (red).
 I also defined the final location to which I those points transformed to in the final image (blue), so as to 'straighten' or 'rectify' the face of the building.